hoangqwe159/hackerrank/docs/leadership.md

 It was definitely a huge learning curve for me at the start and I was really afraid of underperforming due to my unfamiliarity with the tech stack.
 Thankfully I had a mentor who gave me a lot of guidance on the tech stack and came up with a number of onboarding tasks which were progressively harder.
 I first spent a few days reading the documentation websites of the technologies and trying out the examples on their websites.
 I made it a point to understand the problems that these libraries were solving and how they were better than prior art because I think knowing that is important for fully appreciating the library and using the right tool for the right job.
 I also looked up some resources that compared Vue.js to React, as they were quite similar yet had some differences.
 That helped me to learn React faster (fully grasping React hooks still took me some time though).
 When I had time at nights or on weekends, I'd explore building small projects using these new technologies and also rebuild my personal blog using Gatsby because it used both React and GraphQL.

 Within two months, I felt like I had learnt so much and was comfortable with most of the code base.
 I could build full stack features without much guidance from my mentor.
 To help future new employees who might face the same onboarding challenge, I jotted down my learnings in our internal wiki along with links to the best resources for learning the topic.
 My manager appreciated the initiative and commended me for that.
 Today, it is part of our official engineering onboarding resource and I update it every once in a while.
 A few new joiners have also thanked me for sharing my knowledge in the wiki and making their onboarding process smoother.

+# Learn thing deeper
+S – Situation
+	•	I was leading frontend development for a real-time collaboration feature in a PDF editing tool.
+	•	The feature required multi-user editing, offline support, and manual conflict resolution.
+	•	I realized that building this correctly would require a solid understanding of conflict resolution in distributed systems—something I didn’t yet fully grasp, especially around CRDTs.

+⸻

+T – Task
+	•	I needed to upskill quickly and also bring the team along, so we could:
+	•	Choose the right architecture (e.g. CRDTs, OT, versioning)
+	•	Ship a working demo fast
+	•	Set a strong foundation for long-term maintainability

+⸻

+A – Action
+	•	I committed to deepening my knowledge and sharing it with the team:
+	•	Spent evenings reading CRDT research papers, Yjs internals, and examples from similar tools like Figma and Google Docs.
+	•	Built small prototypes using Yjs to simulate document syncing across tabs and offline re-sync scenarios.
+	•	Once I was confident in the basics, I:
+	•	Wrote clear internal documentation: what CRDTs are, how Yjs works, pros/cons vs alternatives like OT.
+	•	Held a workshop with the team to break it all down simply and collaboratively.
+	•	Asked the team:
+➤ “Given what we now understand about Yjs, what cool things can we build with it?”
+➤ This led to valuable discussion, like implementing cursor presence, undo history, and awareness indicators.
+	•	Worked closely with backend engineers to ensure the eventual migration to client-server sync would be smooth.

+⸻

+R – Result
+	•	I transformed a complex concept into something the whole team could understand and act on.
+	•	We shipped a fully working P2P live collaboration demo in just 3 weeks, which helped secure a major client contract.
+	•	The documentation and workshop empowered other devs to contribute confidently and extend the feature further.
+	•	This experience reminded me that subject expertise isn’t just about knowing more—it’s about bringing others with you.

+⸻